ovaisq/python/s3_hl7_json_to_postgres_etl/README.md

 ## Ideal Implementation

-Since this has been my very first excursion with procession HL7 data from ADT feeds, now that I have learned quite a lot, my final implementation would looking something like this
+Since this has been my very first experience with processing HL7 data from ADT feeds, now that I have learned quite a lot, my final implementation would look something like this.

 ![Final Implementation](final-phase.png)